dan-da/hd-wallet-addrs/README.md

 * max addrs per call: unknown.
 * returns extra un-needed info such as last 50 tx.
 * returns addresses in different order than requested.

+## blockcypher.com

+as of 2018-07-23:

+* does not support multi address lookup in a single call.
+* each candidate address must be queried separately.

+## Insight

+as of 2015-12-30:

+* does NOT support multi address lookup in a single call.
+* each candidate address must be queried separately.

 ## blockr.io